-16 starter kitchen essentials to make meals right in your dorm or apartment | CNN Underscored
+16 starter kitchen essentials everyone should own | CNN Underscored

 The Container Store Acrylic Organizer Shelves (starting at $18.99; containerstore.com)

-Another recommendation for Moynihan, these shelves give you more room for different sized plates and bowls, and less chance for an uneven stack to come crashing down.
+Another recommendation from Moynihan, these shelves give you more room for different sized plates and bowls, and less chance for an uneven stack to come crashing down.

-Rebrilliant Navi Mini Shelf Supreme with Supreme Shelving ($109, originally $129.99; wayfair.com)
+Rebrilliant Navi Mini Shelf Supreme With Supreme Shelving ($109, originally $129.99; wayfair.com)

 “Use a wire shelving unit for above-the-fridge storage,” says Heartfield.
 “These are great because you can customize them to your space and specific storage needs.
 Keep all your food-related and kitchen items on the shelves above the fridge.”
 This unit comes with adjustable shelves for all your kitchen goodies and snacks.